|Date of incident:||18 August 2015|

 |Accusation:||Throwing stones/starting a fire|

-On 18 August 2015, a 17-year-old youth from Nahhalin is arrested by Israeli soldiers at 2:00 a.m. and accused of throwing stones and starting a fire.
-He is released without charge two days later.
+On 18 August 2015, a 17-year-old minor from Nahhalin was arrested by Israeli soldiers from home at 2:00 a.m. and accused of throwing stones and starting a fire.
+He reports being denied his basic legal rights under Israeli military law.
+He reports being released without charge 4 days later.

 The soldiers did not give my father any documentation but they told him they were going to take me for questioning at the settlement of Etzion and would send me home afterwards.
 The soldiers wanted to see my ID card but I told them I didn’t have one yet so they asked me for my birth certificate.